Α-Galactosidase

 It catalyzes many catabolic processes, including cleavage of glycoproteins, glycolipids, and polysaccharides.

-The enzyme is encoded by the GLA gene.
+In humans, the enzyme is encoded by the GLA and MYORG genes.

+The fungal Aspergillus niger aglA gene, originally annotated as an α‑galactosidase, actually encodes an enzyme with predominant α‑N‑acetylgalactosaminidase activity.
+This fungal "α‑galactosidase" is structurally and functionally most closely related to human α‑N‑acetylgalactosaminidase (NAGA, historically termed α‑galactosidase B), not to human α‑galactosidase A (GLA).

+Structure

+Human α‑galactosidases encoded by GLA and MYORG genes share a conserved modular architecture built around a TIM barrel catalytic domain with additional β‑sandwich accessory domains.

+The lysosomal enzyme α‑galactosidase A (GLA product) is a secreted glycoprotein that forms a homodimer.
+Each subunit contains an N‑terminal TIM barrel harboring the active site and a C‑terminal antiparallel β‑sandwich, with multiple N‑linked glycans that stabilize the fold and mediate lysosomal targeting via mannose 6-phosphate receptors.
+In contrast, MYORG is a type I membrane glycoprotein located in the endoplasmic reticulum that also dimerizes and comprises an N‑terminal β‑sandwich‑like domain, a central TIM barrel catalytic domain, and a proximal β‑sheet domain, but it lacks the distal C‑terminal domain typical of other GH31 family members and instead uses an internal insertion region to form its dimer interface.

 Function

 This enzyme is a homodimeric glycoprotein that hydrolyses the terminal α-galactosyl moieties from glycolipids and glycoproteins.
 It predominantly hydrolyzes ceramide trihexoside, and it can catalyze the hydrolysis of melibiose into galactose and glucose.

 Reaction mechanism

 A double displacement reaction mechanism of α-GAL's catalytic action.The ligand (black) when bound in the active site of the enzyme (blue).
 The two key amino acid residues in the active site are Asp-170 and Asp-231.
 First, Asp-170 performs a nucleophilic attack on the glycosidic bond to release the terminal α-galactose molecule from the ligand.
-Then, Asp-231 serves as an acid to remove a proton from water, making it more nucleophilic to attack the galactose-Asp complex and release α-galactose from the active site.
+Then, Asp-231 serves as an base to remove a proton from water, making it more nucleophilic to attack the galactose-Asp complex and release α-galactose from the active site.

 Applications

+An α‑galactosidase preparation derived from the mold Aspergillus niger is used as a dietary supplement to improve digestion of oligosaccharides and reduce gas‑related symptoms in individuals with complex carbohydrate intolerance, particularly after consumption of legumes.

-α-Galactosidase from Aspergillus niger is the active ingredient in Beano, a dietary supplement for bloating and flatulence.
+This mold-derived α‑galactosidase is the active ingredient in Beano, a dietary supplement for bloating and flatulence.

 Recombinant α-galactosidase made by baker's yeast is approved in Europe as a feed additive intended to make poultry food more digestible.